aantron/ocaml.org/data/planet/gallium/florians-ocaml-compiler-weekly-12-june-2023.md

 painful in term of both maintenance and evolution of this feature.
 Moreover, the compiler implementation was originally meant to be a temporary prototype for OCaml 4.01.0, ten years ago.</p>
-<p>This is why I am hoping to find the time to finally upstream Merlin&rsquo;s
+<p>This is why I am hoping to find the time to finally upstream Merlin’s
 implementation of the <code>-short-path</code> flag.</p>
 <h3>Updating
 <code>ppxlib</code> after a parsetree refinement</h3>